-From there it took 40 days marching to reach the infamous Hanoi Hilton, the NVA’s Hoa Lo prison — which translates as “fiery furnace” or “hell’s hole.”
+The next day, we began the 400-mile march to Hanoi, and 40 days later reached the infamous Hanoi Hilton, the NVA’s Hoa Lo prison — which translates as “fiery furnace” or “hell’s hole.”

 (The month before Gauntt was shot down, “Hanoi Jane” Fonda took her traitorous anti-American protests to the Hanoi Hilton, posing on NVA anti-aircraft guns while American POWS were being tortured a hundred yards away.)

 FREEDOM — 27 March 1973

 The last group of prisoners being held in Hanoi by the Provisional Revolutionary Government of South Vietnam was scheduled to be flown to Clark AFB, PI, on March 20, 1973.
 There was a glitch in the plans, however, when the U.S. government discovered that there were another nine prisoners being held by the PRGSV from Laos.
 We had dressed up and cleaned up our cells on the 20th as instructed, but told to wait.
 About 4:00 PM we were finally told that our departure was delayed.